-With its network of 10 international schools, Dulwich College (Singapore) is one of the biggest brands of British public schools overseas.
+With its network of 10 international schools in Asia, Dulwich College (Singapore) is one of the biggest brands of British public schools overseas.
 In line with its mission of ‘One College with Many Campuses’, the Singapore-based College works with its international peers to offer students opportunities in academia, sport, and the creative arts that go above and beyond the curriculum.

 The College adds,

 “With the growth of our network, students can transfer from one DCI college to another with minimal disruption to their academic progress.
 Students can continue their education exactly where they left off, and families can feel comfortable moving within a network of colleges united by a common academic ethos and philosophy.”

 Dulwich College (Singapore) is also closely connected to Dulwich College in London, an academically selective all-boys’ school.
 The Deputy Master from Dulwich College inspects the College annually to ensure, “we uphold the Dulwich reputation for excellence”.
 Students who graduate from Dulwich College (Singapore) become International Old Alleynians and members of the prestigious Alleyn Club based in London.